hayagreevchintu/HackerRankChallenges/README.md

 # HackerRankChallenges
 This repository contains solutions for all the HackerRank solutions that I have solved.
-Feel free to use this code in your projects or as a reference to solve those problems.
+Feel free to use this code in your projects or as a reference to solve those problems.I solve all coding question in Python3.
+I have categorized this repository into two folders - Python and MySQL.
+As the name of the folders suggests, all coding problems are in the folder 'Python' and all SQL queries in the folder 'MySQL'.